An ‘Oughta Do’ List For Kids in South Dakota.

 Presidents are everywhere in the Black Hills, and the Secret Service is nowhere to be found, so it’s easy to sidle up next to one for a keepsake photo.

 Sit on Richard Nixon’s lap at the corner of Fifth and St. Joseph in Rapid City.
 South Dakota sculptors created bronze likenesses of each president for the town’s City of Presidents project.
 Really fool your friends with a picture from the National Presidential Wax Museum in Keystone.
 Kathryn Stuberg-Keller’s wax statues are so lifelike you might find yourself talking to John Kennedy, Jr., as he scampers from beneath his father’s desk.
-At Presidents Park, sculptor David Adickes created 20-foot busts of each president and scattered them throughout the wooded hills near Lead.

 And, of course, there’s a well-known stone sculpture of Lincoln, Washington, Roosevelt and Jefferson on Mount Rushmore near Keystone.